 - Plug those numbers into my beautiful 1RM calculator and find that your estimated 1RM, then just calculate 70% and 85% of that respectively.
 Using the calculator for a 5RM of 200 lbs gives us an estimated 1RM of 225 lbs, so from that you can get your starting weight for the first day of 157.5 lbs (225*0.7) and second day ~190 lbs (225*0.85).

 Either option is fine, the calculation method is just an estimation anyway and you are only doing this for the first workout.

-There will be a point where your progress slows down and it is not possible to make increases session to session.
-If you have micro plates (1 lb, 0.5 lb) you can use those to keep increasing the weight each session.
+There will be a point where linear progression slows down and it is not possible to make increases session to session.
+If you have microplates (1 lb, 0.5 lb) you can use those to keep increasing the weight each session.
 If you don’t have access to these (as with most gyms) just increase the weight every other session, focusing on the feeling of it being easier in that second session.
 Meaning, use the same weight, sets, and reps, but there will be a lower rating of perceived exertion (RPE).
 More on RPE later.

 Here is an example of how someone would progress with this system.
 I’ve chosen 5×5 just to keep the numbers simple.

-This is just an example, and obviously, you will want to adjust according to how you progress, but pay attention to the following points:
+This is just an example of how to use linear progression, and obviously, you will want to adjust according to how you progress, but pay attention to the following points:

 - The load is increased linearly using the same rep range.
 This is called “single progression” (of load).
 Note that by increasing the load, the volume is also increased.

 - When the target repetitions cannot be completed, the load is maintained for the next session, and the repetition targets are attempted again.